 Properly shutting down your OmniDTF printer is very important to ensure that it will be ready to print the next time you start it up.
 Fortunately, the process is very easy!

 Take about 10 minutes to go through these simple steps when you’re finished with your print jobs.

 Click the Related Articles link at the bottom of this page if you are experiencing a power outage, printer hardware issue, or PC connectivity problem preventing you from following the instructions below.

 If you haven’t already done so, start by turning off the Curing Oven’s main power switch.
 This is a master switch that will cut power to the Duster, Shaker, and Oven — so shutting off any other switches is optional.

-- Press the Carriage Left button to move the printhead carriage to approximately the center of the printer, easing access to the ink line clips and exposing the wiper blade and capping stations.
+- Press and hold the Carriage Left button until the printhead carriage is in the center of its range of motion to ease access to the ink clips and expose the capping stations and wiper blade.

-- Use the Carriage Left button to move the printhead carriage to the far left end of its travel, so it is no longer positioned above the heated platen.
+- Use the Carriage Left button again to move the printhead carriage to its full-left position.

 - Wet an anti-static foam swab or a clean, lint-free cloth with Super Cleaner to thoroughly clean: